-a.
-Except where otherwise permitted by the authority having jurisdiction the engine shall be directly connected to the pump by means of a flexible coupling of suitable design, without gears or belting.
+- a.
+Except where otherwise permitted by the authority having jurisdiction the engine shall be directly connected to a horizontal shaft pump by means of a flexible coupling of suitable design.
+Vertical shaft pumps shall have the engine connected to the right angle drive with suitable universal joints. - b.

-b.
 Dual drive units are not recommended.
 The use of separate pumps provides greater flexibility and reliability.
-Where dual drive is used the coupling should be of an automatic type acceptable to the authority having jurisdiction, and the engine drive shall be equipped with an approved free wheeling clutch.
+Where dual drive is used, the coupling should be of an automatic type acceptable to the authority having jurisdiction and the engine drive shall be equipped with an approved free-wheeling clutch.
+If the other drive is an electric motor, it too shall be equipped with an approved free-wheeling clutch.